DOWNLOAD the 2019 Kansas Farmers Union Policy PDF

 The 2018 annual convention of the Kansas Farmers Union believes mental health issues demand our immediate attention and vigorous support.
 The state of Kansas has a long history of a government supported mental health system.
 We support expanded mental health services.
 We oppose efforts in Kansas to privatize public mental health services, particularly the state mental health facilities.
 The degree to which we embrace and support those with mental health issues is a reflection of our character and resolve to maintain and grow healthy communities.

 We urge the Kansas Legislature to expand Medicaid and rural healthcare services.
 Continued lack of action leads to the decline and depopulation of our great state.
 One rural hospital recently closed, and others are struggling.
 Any further delay in implementing Medicaid expansion in Kansas only contributes to the accelerated economic decay of the rural healthcare infrastructure of the state.

-Kansas Farmers Union empowers and engages family farmers, ranchers, and communities through cooperation, legislation, and education.
+Kansas Farmers Union empowers and engages family farmers, ranchers, and communities through organization, education, cooperation and legislation.

 The Kansas Farmers Union takes pride in defining our policy.
 We believe policy should address the needs of people.
 The moral and ethical decisions made by individuals and governments have an impact on our daily lives, and on the lives of future generations.
 Recognizing that fact, our policy strives to assure those decisions maintain a just and ethical basis.

 Our policy also addresses the use of our natural resources and environment with the same fervor.
 We must not allow greed, ignorance, or carelessness to bring about exploitation of our natural resources, or of our fellow man.

 We believe family ownership and maintaining family farms will preserve natural and human resources, and contribute to climate stability.